 Goldendoodles are notoriously intelligent, affectionate, and patient dogs.
 These dogs are perfect for families with young children because they have fitting temperaments.
 Their friendly and thoughtful nature makes them an ideal breed to become service and therapy dogs.
 As mentioned above, chocolate Goldendoodles are extremely intelligent and affectionate.
 After all, intelligence is an excellent trait to have when you’re searching for a companion dog.
 Training wouldn’t be as challenging as training a Chihuahua.
 The Goldendoodle dog adapts and learns quickly.

 Additionally, the affectionate nature of these dogs makes them easy for novices and beginners to train.
 They love attention.
-The caring personality or chocolate Goldendoodles make them a suitable companion for anyone to flip the page into the next chapter in their life.
+The caring personality of chocolate Goldendoodles make them a suitable companion for anyone to flip the page into the next chapter in their life.
 Since they love attention, they love interacting with people they’ve never met, animals, children, and elders.
 Children sometimes do not know how to act appropriately around dogs.
 The great thing about the chocolate Goldendoodle is that they’re generally patient and gentle towards children as they grow and learn.

 Related: Are Goldendoodles Good With Kids?

-Even though Golden Retrievers have an average uniform across the breed, chocolate Goldendoodles do not.
+Even though Golden Retrievers have an average size that’s uniform across the breed, chocolate Goldendoodles do not.
 The Poodle parent of your Goldendoodle will contribute significantly to the size of your Goldendoodle companion.
 There are three sizes of chocolate Goldendoodles to keep in mind when choosing your companion.